VAPH110 Digital Photography Fundamentals (formerly VAFA110)

 - develop an appreciation of the historical development of photography and the role (and development) of digital based imagery;

-- develop their creative, expressive, and aesthetic skills through the production of photographic imagery, including a final project/portfolio [Arts/Humanities];
+- develop their creative, expressive, and aesthetic skills through the production of photographic imagery, including a final project/portfolio [Arts/Humanities]; and

 Planned Sequence of Topics and/or Learning ActivitiesThe course provides students with a basic working knowledge of the materials and techniques used to produce digitally-generated photographic imagery.
 The course begins with the discussion of the materials and terminology of digital photography, including camera, hardware, and software concerns.
 A progression of topics follow, including basic to more advanced camera operation, image capture, image manipulation/editing, image file saving and storage concerns, and the presentation of images.
 In addition to the required technical information, this course introduces the history of digital photography and explores photographs as a vehicle of visual communication and as a means of personal creative expression.